Which of the following best describes the primary function of enz... | Channels for Pearson+

 1

-Understand the role of enzymes in biological systems: Enzymes are biological catalysts that speed up chemical reactions without being consumed in the process.

-Recall the concept of activation energy: Activation energy is the minimum amount of energy required for a chemical reaction to occur.
-Enzymes lower this energy barrier, making reactions proceed faster.
+Focus on the concept of activation energy: Activation energy is the minimum amount of energy required for a chemical reaction to occur.
+Enzymes lower this energy barrier, making reactions proceed more efficiently.

-Eliminate incorrect options: Enzymes do not store genetic information (this is the role of DNA and RNA), nor do they serve as structural components of cell membranes (this is the role of lipids and proteins).
-Enzymes also do not directly provide energy for cellular processes (this is the role of molecules like ATP).
+Eliminate incorrect options: Analyze the provided choices.
+Enzymes do not store genetic information (this is the role of DNA and RNA), serve as structural components of cell membranes (this is the role of lipids and proteins), or directly provide energy for cellular processes (this is the role of molecules like ATP).

-Focus on the correct function: The primary function of enzymes is to catalyze reactions by lowering the activation energy, which increases the reaction rate.
+Identify the correct function: The primary function of enzymes is to speed up chemical reactions by lowering the activation energy, which aligns with the first option provided.

-Conclude that the correct answer is: 'They speed up chemical reactions by lowering the activation energy.'
+Conclude with the importance of enzymes: Highlight that enzymes are essential for maintaining life processes, as they allow biochemical reactions to occur at rates necessary for survival.

 Watch next